Preferential choice for the poor - Catholic Bishops' Conference

-Dilexi te highlights the importance of being “a Church for the poor” and emphasizes that “this is not a matter of mere human kindness but a revelation”.
+Dilexi te highlights the importance of being “a Church for the poor” and emphasises that “this is not a matter of mere human kindness but a revelation”.

 In the Apostolic Exhortation Dilexi te, the Holy Father affirms: “I am convinced that the preferential choice for the poor is a source of extraordinary renewal both for the Church and for society, if we can only set ourselves free of our self-centeredness and open our ears to their cry” (DT 7) but he points out that “this ‘preference’ never indicates exclusivity or discrimination towards other groups, which would be impossible for God.
 It is meant to emphasize God’s actions, which are moved by compassion toward the poverty and weakness of all humanity.
 Wanting to inaugurate a kingdom of justice, fraternity and solidarity, God has a special place in his heart for those who are discriminated against and oppressed, and he asks us, his Church, to make a decisive and radical choice in favor of the weakest” (DT 16).